tomputer-g/L3D-HW5/submit/index.md

 # Q1

-- Report the test accuracy.

-The test accuracy was fairly high at 0.9811.
+The test accuracy was high at 0.9811.

-- Visualize a few random test point clouds and mention the predicted classes for each.
-Also visualize at least 1 failure prediction for each class (chair, vase and lamp),  and provide interpretation in a few sentences.

 Correct predictions: